gstoeppler/MCDash/docs/docs/intro.md

 # Creating your password

-To create your password, you have to execute the following command either in the console or in-game:
+To create your password, you have to execute the following command in-game:
+(using the command in rcon is not recommended because this would result in an unknown user name)

 ```
 /panel <password>